Miaouuu/miaouuu/README.md

-# Brutal - The neobrutalist Nuxt theme
+# Miaouuu - The SAS Miaouuu Corp's Landing Page

 Brutal is a minimal neobrutalist theme for [Nuxt](https://nuxt.com/).
 It's based on Neobrutalist Web Design, a movement that aims to create websites with a minimalistic and functional design.
 It has some integrations like RSS, Sitemap, ready to get your SEO done right.